What is the new coronavirus?

 How can transmission be prevented?

-- Wash your hands with soap and water frequently and thoroughly for at least 20 seconds.
+- Wash your hands with soap and water frequently and thoroughly.

 - Avoid touching your face, especially your mouth, nose and eyes.

 - Clean and disinfect surfaces that are frequently touched.

 - Cough or sneeze into a tissue or your elbow.

 Physical distancing, wearing a face covering and moving activities outdoors are key prevention measures.
 Cloth face masks don’t filter out virus particles like N95 masks do, but they do block respiratory droplets that carry the coronavirus.
 Masks made from a double layer of heavy-duty cotton appear to work well, but even a bandana can reduce the spread of virus-containing droplets.
 Make sure your mask fits snugly and completely covers your mouth and nose.

 More stringent measures may be implemented if the virus is spreading more rapidly.
 These include avoiding contact with people outside your household, staying away from public gatherings, working from home and closing schools.
 Some areas have implemented stay-at-home or shelter-in-place orders and closure of nonessential businesses.

 Quarantine is a more individualized approach that requires people who might have been exposed to the coronavirus to stay at home or in a designated facility for a certain period of time, usually 10 to 14 days.
 Stricter isolation practices, including the use of personal protective equipment, are important when caring for a person known to have the virus at home or in a hospital.

 While anyone can catch the new coronavirus, certain groups are at greater risk of developing more severe illness

 - People with compromised immune systems